svandisproject/technical-whitepaper/TechnicalWhitepaper.md

 Successful consensus reached by over X% of users based on the Svandis power attributed to the given users' ratings, means that there is a new hashed data state to characterize the structured data representing a screener.
 The metric of Svandis power allows for more experienced researchers to have a larger swing on X% consensus.
 Afterwards Svandis will publish to the blockchain (in low frequency intervals and publicly providing a signed transaction, as mentioned herein) alongside publishing the exact signed message hash that the decentralized community members originally submitted.
 If consensus is not reached there will be no change on the blockchain, if there is an action later on by Svandis Internal analytics team this might trigger an action being recorded on-chain.

 **To deal with the cost** of publishing information to the blockchain, we will not be publishing at a common interval.
-We will publish the state of the current database X per day publicly on the chain funded on low gas cost.
+We will publish the state of the current database X times per day publicly on the chain funded on low gas cost.
 In real time, we will publicly publish a feed on Svandis website where we will post signed transactions (that have not been submitted to the blockchain) with the current state of our information.
 This means that any user can submit this transaction on-chain (and trigger a gas cost) if they wanted to, meaning Svandis maintains accountability and transparency for the actions of the backend while saving cost when updating to the blockchain.

 This process is necessary to provide a lightweight and transparent layer to our offering, and to integrate the blockchain functionally.
 Our development plan balances between user friendliness, decentralization, and responsibility to the community to create mechanisms in the smart contracts to promote truthfulness in our offering.